 Welcome couponers from the Smithfield class!

-Couponing abbreviations: You will find that couponers speak their own language so it helps to know the lingo.
+Couponing abbreviations: You will find that couponing has a language all its' own so it helps to know the lingo.
 Click the link in the box above for some help cracking the abbreviations code and deciphering the BOGO's from the ECB's.

 Donating expired coupons to U.S. military: You can donate your coupons that are expired up to 6 months to our US military overseas who have access to an on-base commissary.
 For more information click HERE.

-Thanks again for coming to the class and please share your experiences as you embark on your couponing journey.
+Thanks again for coming to the class and please share your experiences as you embark on your couponing mission.
 Have fun!

-This post contains some affiliate links and I thank you for using them!
+This post may contain affiliate links and I thank you for using them!